saleha-muzammil/Academic-Time-Machine/COAL Lab/Readme.md

 - There is a character limit for asm file names, and try to not use space or other special characters within the file name.
 - You must save the files within the same directory as AFD.exe, otherwise it wont run/debug/assemble.

+### Credit to M. Asad Tariq for this wonderful all in one package for COAL students.